rb83421/GoldenCheetah_Python_Chart_Wrapper/readme.md

 And don't forget to share your charts in the cloud db function of GC so other also benefit from it :)

+# TODO
+Create an easy way to create a complete data set from GC aligned with the GC_wrapper (for the more complex charts)